jsinger67/parol/book/src/ParGrammar.md

 #### Conclusion

-❗ These four mechanisms, **longest match rule**, **priority by order**, **lookahead expressions** and **using multiple scanner states** gives you control over terminal conflicts.
+❗ These four mechanisms, **longest match rule**, **priority by order**, **lookahead expressions** and **using multiple scanner states** give you control over terminal conflicts.

-### Terminals that matches an empty string
+### Terminals That Match an Empty String

 Please note that terminals should always match non-empty text portions.
 This means that you have to avoid terminals like this: